WongtonMein/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 ORDER BY customer_id;
 ```
 Steps Taken:
- - Select the customer_id and COUNT the days visited per customer.
-DISTINCT is included in the COUNT statement to return only unique values
+ - Select the customer_id and COUNT the days visited per customer
+   - DISTINCT is included in the COUNT statement to only return unique values as a customer may have ordered multiple items on the same day
  - The COUNT (or aggregated) results are then grouped by customer_id using the GROUP BY function
  - The customer_id values are then arranged in order alphabetically using the ORDER BY function

 Results:
 | customer_id | total_days_visited |